 This is fantastic because it’s exactly what they’re designed to do: function as DJ headphones.
 Because the headphones can withstand the abuse, they are less likely to be blown out by excessive volumes.
 In terms of construction, they appear to be very sturdy and well-made.

 They do a good job of canceling outside noise, and there is some sound leakage, which means that the person next to you may hear whatever you’re listening to, but the room would have to be almost silent for this to happen.

 Overall, this is an excellent choice for an entry-level headset.
 If you’re a newbie DJ, we believe this is the best option for you.

 • Only weighs 6.7 ounces • Is completely wireless • Does not block out external noise • Fits over the ears

 The MDR v6 was initially released in 1985.
 This is a true studio monitor headphone, as seen by the extra-long coil wires, and is particularly popular among DJs and other audio professionals.
 For a full-size model, the headset is really comfy and lightweight.
 It has a simple vinyl protective carrying case and folds up into a more compact form factor.

 While the ear cushions are not particularly robust, they are removable and cost roughly ten dollars for a pair.
 For its low price, the headphone has a well-balanced sound and outstanding clarity, with a little more bass than your normal budget headphones.

 The MDR v6’s heavy lengthy cable makes them less than ideal for walking around with, but if you’re in a quiet environment, they’ll suffice.

-All things considered, the Sony MDR v6 is one of the best DJ headphones out there if you truly cash limited and require headphones for your DJing.
-While you won’t receive all of the bells and whistles or the latest gimmicks, you will receive a reliable and well-known product that has shown to last for years without deterioration.
+All things considered, the Sony MDR v6 is one of the best DJ headphones out there if you are truly cash limited and require headphones for your DJing.
+While you won’t receive all of the bells and whistles or the latest gimmicks, you will receive a reliable and well-known product that has been shown to last for years without deterioration.